Bluegate Fields

 Bluegate Fields in 1872, by Gustave Doré.

-Bluegate Fields (also known as Blue Gate Fields) was one of the worst slum areas that once existed just north of the old, east London docks during the Victorian era.
-Two streets in the area had actually been named Bluegate Fields at different times: present-day Dellow Street (along the eastern edge of the St. George's-in-the-East churchyard) and Cable Street (along the northern edge of the churchyard).
+Bluegate Fields (also known as Blue Gate Fields) was one of the worst slum areas that once existed just north of the east London docks during the Victorian era.
+Two streets in the area had actually been named Bluegate Fields at different times: present-day Dellow Street (along the eastern edge of the St George in the East churchyard and Cable Street (along the northern edge of the churchyard).

-The area is visited by the eponymous character in The Picture of Dorian Gray by Oscar Wilde, and inspired a scene in The Mystery of Edwin Drood by Charles Dickens.
+The area is visited by the eponymous character in The Picture of Dorian Gray (1890) by Oscar Wilde, and inspired a scene in The Mystery of Edwin Drood (1870) by Charles Dickens.
+It also features in Arthur Morrison's novel The Hole In The Wall, published 1902 but set in an earlier decade.
 It is referenced in the title of a song (and live album recorded at Wilton's Music Hall in Graces Alley off Cable Street) by Marc Almond.
+It provided the title for Anne Perry's mystery novel Bluegate Fields, published in 1984.